 ImproBubble was established to offer the wide range of benefits of improvisational theatre and applied improvisation to Brussels’ international scene.
 Enroll in one of our weekly classes, come see our talented improvisers work their magic on stage, or get your company to book us for one of our corporate training programmes, tailored to your exact needs.

-This is the fourth student level in ImproBubble’s School of Improvisation.
-Get ready for in depth scenework and editing, leading up to a school showcase performance!
+This is the final student level in ImproBubble’s School of Improvisation.
+Its focus is on narrative longform improvisation, and will lead up to a school showcase performance!

-Those eligible for this class, will have completed ImproBubble’s level III.
+Those eligible for this class will have completed ImproBubble’s level IV.
 If you have not, you can still join, provided you have the necessary improv experience; email us on firstname.lastname@example.org and one of our instructors will get back to you and determine whether this course is the right fit for you.

 In addition to our weekly courses, ImproBubble regularly invites well known improvisors to Brussels in order to share their insights with via tailor made masterclasses.